dev-brendanprice/D2-Synergy/CONTRIBUTING.md

      "KillType": []
  }
 ```
 This is not a valid bounty entry btw.
 It's an entry for a gambit bounty.
+It's also just an example to show how you would remove a property.